-Below are a some genuinely local bookstores, all of which allow online shopping and most of which currently offer free shipping or delivery.
+Below are some genuinely local bookstores, all of which allow online shopping.
 Many books are also available as digital or audio books through Seattle Public Library.

 - Elliott Bay Book Company